 All course work, research and practica for the masters degree shall be completed within six years from the date of matriculation to the graduate program.
 Classes are offered in weekend and evening formats during fall and spring, while the summer sessions provide intensive week-long courses.
 A full-time candidate can complete the program in 2 years.
 Most teacher practitioners graduate in 2-4 years by taking 10-12 semester hours per year.

 Candidates must be registered for EDPC 611 Action Research Project before participating in graduation ceremonies.
-In addition, candidates who choose to walk and subsequently prolong the completion of their final Action Research Project over one year from the initial registration date must renew their registration at a cost of one-half of the prevailing tuition rate per semester hour per year.
+In addition, candidates who choose to walk and subsequently prolong the completion of their final Action Research Project over one year from the initial registration date must register for a thesis extension course.

 Candidates may request to transfer up to nine hours of course work from other regionally accredited colleges or universities.
 A transfer of credit request form must be completed.
 Requests for transfer credit approval may be directed to the program director and will be considered on a course by course basis as applicable to the particular concentration area.